Skip to main content

 Features: Bass numbers, striped bass numbers, catfish size and numbers

-The marsh area of the Escambia River promises to yield high catches of harvestable size Largemouth Bass as well as many other species including monster Flathead Catfish.
-The Escambia River also supports one of the richest assemblages of native North American freshwater fish of any Florida river with 85 know native freshwater species including good numbers of Striped Bass.
+The marsh area of the Escambia River promises to yield high catches of harvestable size Largemouth Bass as well as many other species including monster flathead catfish.
+The Escambia is also known for its hybrid striped bass fishery stocked by the FWC.
+The Escambia River also supports one of the richest assemblages of native North American freshwater fish of any Florida river with 85 know native freshwater species.
 The lower river and delta marshes may be accessed easily from numerous points between Pensacola and Pace along Highway 90.

 Yellow River